Ensembl/guiHive/README.md

 ### Status

 This code is in early development.
-New commits are added continuosly and there is no guarantee that it compiles.
+New commits are added continuosly and there is no guarantee that it compiles in a given state.

 ### Installation